Godnoken/MyLibrary/README.md

 2. Smooth animations on deletion.
 One easy solution now is to just inactivate the function when user reaches a certain amount of books.
 However I will try to somehow only animate the books in the viewport, OR just animate the next 50/100 books or so.

-3. Local storage.
-Currently the entire array is updated on book deletion, user checking read button etc..
-I'll have to rewrite this and make sure only the affected book gets updated/deleted in the local storage.